inexorabletash/polyfill/README.md

 ECMAScript / JavaScript Polyfills
 ---------------------------------

-[ECMAScript 5](es5.md) - Most recent standard, supported by all modern browsers.
+[ECMAScript 5](es5.md) - Previous standard, supported by all modern browsers.
 Frozen.

-[ECMAScript 6](es6.md) - Based on nearly complete draft standard.
-Should be stable apart from bug fixes.
+[ECMAScript 2015](es6.md) - Most recent standard.
+Not fully supported by modern browsers yet.

 [ECMAScript proposed](experimental/es-proposed.md) - Proposals for future editions of the standard.
 Here there be dragons.